 If you wander flea markets and antique shops often, you’re probably aware that the there are a wide variety of vintage kitchen collectibles available for purchase.
-No matter what period or style you’re interested in (Depression era, turn of the century, French country) or the particular items of that catch your fancy (painted canisters, teakettles, appliances), these everyday, functional items are easy to find and impossible to resist.
+No matter what time period or decorative style you’re interested in or the particular items of that catch your fancy (painted canisters, teakettles, appliances), these everyday, functional items are easy to find and impossible to resist.
 In fact, the abundance of vintage kitchenware can create a problem of its own – clutter!

 Don’t let your collection get the best of you!
 Here are our favorite tips for organizing your vintage kitchen collectibles, and keeping them on display for everyone to enjoy.

 Use the Walls to Hang and Display Collections

 Larger items like colanders, pots and pans are awkward to display on shelves, so put hooks on the wall to create an instant work of vintage art in your kitchen.
 Use Command Hooks, if you’re worried about putting holes in the wall, or look for vintage wall hooks for a little extra style.

 The appeal of vintage kitchenware is largely visual, so don’t hide away your treasures behind closed cupboard doors.
 Remove cupboard doors and show off your collectibles in style, and make your vintage items easy to access.
 Or opt for glass-front cabinets for a showcase effect.

 Just because something is old doesn’t mean it is useless.
 Go ahead and store bulk dry goods in your vintage canisters and jars.
 Larger containers can be used for storing dishtowels and napkins.
 Keep vintage utensils corralled on the counter top in a large mason jar or other coordinating container.
 This way, you can banish more contemporary storage in your kitchen make room for vintage!